Skip to content

 The table slides into the round opening of the scanner, and the scanner moves around your body.
 The table will move while the scanner takes pictures.
 You may hear a click or buzz as the table and scanner move.
 It is very important to lie still during the test.

 During the test, you may be alone in the scan room.
 But the technologist will watch you through a window.
-You will be able to talk to him or her through a two-way intercom.
+You will be able to talk to them through a two-way intercom.

 How long the test takes